 About 100 students hurled rocks at police officers, who pushed them back.
 The human rights group Amnesty International said more than 20 people still being held by police "are at risk of torture or other ill-treatment."

-Protests erupted last month as President Michel Suleiman appointed Najib Mikati, a Hezbollah-backed politician, as prime minister.
+Last week: Protests erupted in January as President Michel Suleiman appointed Najib Mikati, a Hezbollah-backed politician, as prime minister.

 Supporters of former Prime Minister Saad Hariri saw the move as a power grab by the Shiite movement that enjoys Iranian support and is designated a terrorist group by the U.S. State Department.

-Responding to unrest in the region, President Abdelaziz Bouteflika on Thursday said he would lift the state of emergency in effect for nearly 20 years, according to the Algerian Press Service.
+Last week: Responding to unrest in the region, President Abdelaziz Bouteflika said he would lift the state of emergency in effect for nearly 20 years, according to the Algerian Press Service.

 Last month, the country's largest opposition party called for demonstrations demanding the release of detainees and the restoration of individual and collective freedoms.